'Ajam of Kuwait

 The 'Ajam of Kuwait (عيم الكويت), also known as Persian Kuwaitis, are Kuwaiti citizens of Iranian descent.
 The majority of Shia Kuwaiti citizens are of Iranian descent, although there are Ajam Kuwaitis who are Sunni.

-In the pre-oil era, the term "Ajam" (عجم) pertained to both Sunni and Shia families of Iranian descent in Kuwait.
-In the 20th century, the term "Ajam" became synonymous with Shia families; which can be partly attributed to the politicization of sectarian identities following the 1979 Iranian revolution.
+Since the mid 20th century, the community has experienced marginalisation and exclusion from state heritage narrative.
+In the mid-to-late 20th century, the term "Ajam" became synonymous with Shia families; which can be partly attributed to the politicization of sectarian identities following the 1979 Iranian revolution.

 Ethnic composition

 The Ajam community of Kuwait originate from different Iranian ethnic groups including: